 It is used as an Ayurvedic medicine for digestion problem

-It is used in Ayurveda as an antihypertensive, diuretic, anti-inflammatory, uterine stimulant and aphrodisiac.
+It is used in Ayurveda as diuretic, anti-inflammatory, and digestive stimulant.

 Sveta Jiraka (Cuminum cyminum)